Louise Harnby | Crime Fiction and Thriller Editor

 When viewpoint, tension and reader immersion are at stake, more intervention might be required.

-How to fix it without dropping viewpoint
+How to fix tentative language without dropping viewpoint

 I see the likes of seemed, appeared, and looked as if creeping frequently into line editing projects for less experienced authors because they want to hold viewpoint.